Information Design With Large Language Models: Framing-Only Optimization

 \begin{proposition} For any instance $\I$ with a given signaling scheme $\pi$, the optimal sender utility can always be achieved by some deterministic framing $c^*$. \end{proposition}

-As a simple corollary, for a discrete framing space, the optimal framing can be computed in a polynomial time proportional to the framing space size, by enumerating the framing $c \in C$ and evaluating its sender utility. \begin{corollary} For a discrete framing space $C$, the optimal framing $c^*$ can be computed in $|C| \cdot \mathrm{poly}(|\Omega|, |\A|, |\Ss|)$ time. \end{corollary}
+As a simple corollary, for a discrete framing space, the optimal framing can be computed in a polynomial time proportional to the size of the framing space, by enumerating the framing $c \in C$ and evaluating its sender utility $U(c, \pi)$. \begin{corollary} For a discrete framing space $C$, the optimal framing $c^*$ can be computed in $|C| \cdot \mathrm{poly}(|\Omega|, |\A|, |\Ss|)$ time. \end{corollary}

 In practice (e.g., our running example of advertising), however, framing encompasses contextually relevant natural language expressions, hence the space $C$ is enormous.
 This gives rise to a structurally more interesting question: are there algorithms that scale more gracefully with respect to the size of the framing space $C$?
-To study this problem, we turn to the relaxed proxy problem that considers framing optimization in continuous space.
+To study this problem, we turn to the relaxed problem that considers framing optimization in a continuous space.